kprussing/website/_posts/2015-08-10-pytables-and-windows.markdown

 DLLs somewhere in the modules can find.
 Most likely, this will be one that installs the libraries into the `site-package/tables` directory just like WinPython does.

-**tl;dr**: Your Python installation on Windows is stupid and needs to be reinstalled.